enRichMyData/crocodile/README.md

 print("Entity linking process completed.")
 ```

+### Specifying Column Types
-If one wants to specify column types for its input table, then it can run the following:
+If you want to specify column types for your input table, use the following example:

 ```python
 from crocodile import Crocodile